Updated June 9, 2023

 - Deep scans for efficient scanning.

 Grabber is an open-source scanner to detect internet applications ‘ safety vulnerabilities.
 Small web applications such as forums and private Internet sites are mobile and can be scanned.
 However, Grabber is a small testing tool that takes longer to scan large applications.
-In addition, the scanner has no GUI interface and no PDF report generation feature since it is designed to be used for personal use.
+Additionally, the scanner lacks a GUI interface and does not possess a PDF report generation feature, as it is specifically designed for personal use.

 This article has seen what security testing is, why we need it, different types of security testing, and tools used to perform the testing and features.
 This article will help you choose testing tools based on your requirements and the features given above.